-Year 1 ToRs a, b, c, d and f

-Year 2 ToRs a, b, c, d, and g

-Year 3 ToRs a, b, c, d and e

-Supporting inform ation

-Priority The current activities of this Group will lead ICES into issues related to the ecosystem effects of fisheries, especially with regard to the application of the Precautionary Approach.
+Year 1 ToRs a, b, c, d and f Year 2 ToRs a, b, c, d, and g Year 3 ToRs a, b, c, d and e Supporting information Priority The current activities of this Group will lead ICES into issues related to the ecosystem effects of fisheries, especially with regard to the application of the Precautionary Approach.
 Consequently, these activities are considered to have a very high priority.

-Resource requireme The research programmes which provide the main input to this group are already underway, and resources are already committed.
+Resource requirements The research programmes which provide the main input to this group are already underway, and resources are already committed.
 The additional resource required to undertake additional activities in the framework of this group is negligible.
 Participants The Group is normally attended by some 20-25 members and guests.
 Secretariat facilities None.
 Financial No financial implications.

-Linkages to ACOM groups under ACOM

-Linkages to other co or groups mmittee: There is a very close working relationship with all the groups in the IEASG.
+Linkages to ACOM and groups under ACOM There are no obvious direct linkages.
+Linkages to other committees or groups There is a very close working relationship with all the groups in the IEASG.
 Linkages to other organizations The NAFO Working Group on Ecosystem Science and Assessment has made progress towards similar objectives and will be a resource for collaboration.